KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/prep_work.md

 Yeoman & Git Bash don't play nicely out of the box, so we'll need to run Bash in the Window's native cmd.exe [Command Prompt].

-1. Find & open the *Command Prompt* program on your computer.
+1. Find & open the **Command Prompt** program on your computer.

 2. Type the following into the Command Prompt: ``"C:\Program Files\Git\bin\bash.exe" --login -i``

-3. If your CLI looks like the following, you are ready for Part I.
+3. If your CLI looks like the following, you are ready for Part I [use this in Part II for CLI].
 ![](../images/windows-cmd-bash.png)

 {% hint style='danger' %}
-If your CLI doesn't look similar to the error, grab a mentor.
+If your CLI doesn't look similar to the above screenshot, grab a mentor.
 You may need to adjust the path to bash [``C:\Program Files\Git\bin\bash.exe`` this part of the command you typed].
 And if that doesn't work, install the full version of [cmder](http://cmder.net/) [another Console emulator for Windows].
 {% endhint %}

 <!--endsec-->